Gustrigos/Eigen-Portfolio/README.md

 We compute several functions to determine the weights of each principle component.
 We then visualize a scatterplot that visualizes an organized descending plot with the respective weight of every company at the current chosen principle component.

 ### Sharpe Ratio
+The sharpe ratio explains the annualized returns against the annualized volatility of each company in a portfolio.

+1) Annualized Returns: We have to apply the geometric average of all the returns in respect to the periods per year (days of operations in the exchange in a year).
+2) Annualized Volatility: We have to take the standard deviation of the returns and multiply it by the square root of the periods per year.
+3) Annualized Sharpe: we compute the ratio by dividing the annualized returns against the annualized volatility.